kuhe/createElement/README.md

 - (0) Save space, save bandwidth

-For writing out HTML with attached events, the DOM API is so full-featured there is no need for a template DLS or front end framework.
+For writing out HTML with attached events, the DOM API is so full-featured there is no need for a template DSL or front end framework.

 It's zero-bandwidth, closer to fast native code, isn't as hard to write as you might expect or have been told, and you retain full control of where and how often you rerender your tree.